-- The existing land uses on developed parcels and planned land uses on undeveloped parcels are examined to determine if they would be - 2.
+- The existing land uses on developed parcels and planned land uses on undeveloped parcels are examined to determine if they would be compatible with a library.
 Circulation around the library site is reviewed from two perspectives-proximity to bus routes and location on streets used by the highest number of residents. - 3.
 Sites that are closest to regional (first) and neighborhood (second) shopping centers are desirable. - 4.
-Access into and out of the site is considered.
+Access into and out of the site is considered. - 5.
+Ownership of the site. - 6.
+Areas with excessive noise levels should be avoided. - 7.
+Sites will be located out of flood hazard areas. - 8.
+Sites need to be adequately served by utilities.